Booking It Through History: First Ladies – Louisa Catherine Adams

 Conciergerie (Paris)

 http://www.paris-conciergerie.fr/en/ This less famous museum is very near Notre-Dame and is a quick yet meaningful site to see.
-This is the famous Paris prison where Marie Antoinette was held before her beheading.
+It's the famous Paris prison where Marie Antoinette was held before her beheading.
 The museum is housed in a building on the Île de la Cité and is also close to the Sainte-Chapelle.
-Entrance to the … Continue reading Conciergerie (Paris)
+Entrance to the museum … Continue reading Conciergerie (Paris)

 Cluny Museum (Paris)